How to Pack for a Move: A Complete Checklist

 - For your grill or mower, drain the gas before transporting the item.

 - Use a bike rack on your car or SUV to transport your bike.

 Moving companies won’t move flammable items like a propane tank, so you’ll have return the tank or empty it out and move it in a personal vehicle.

 General moving and packing tips

-Packing is one of the most crucial phases of moving.
-By organizing items based on common functions, room use, or other factors, it makes it easier to keep track of your belongings during transport and unpack at your new place.
+That’s a lot take in.
+But by organizing items based on common functions, room use, or other factors, it makes it easier to keep track of your belongings during transport and unpack at your new place.

-Here are some easy packing guidelines:
+Here are some easy packing guidelines to keep in mind:

 - Pack like items together.
 Start packing each box with a layer of padding – it can be newspapers, bubble wrap, or household goods, like blankets or towels.
 Then, put the heaviest items into the box first.